 - Itchy feeling inside the penis

-- Pain and/or swelling in the testicles
+- Pain and/or swelling in the gonads

 When treated early, gonorrhea does not usually cause problems.
 If left untreated, gonorrhea may lead to serious complications including:

 - Pelvic inflammatory disease (PID) - a serious infection that can cause infertility or trouble getting pregnant, tubal pregnancies or ongoing pelvic pain

 - Epididymitis - an infection in the gonads which can cause infertility or trouble getting pregnant

 - Pregnant people may pass gonorrhea to their baby's eyes during childbirth, which can lead to blindness if untreated

 Other rare complications include reactive arthritis which affects the skin, eyes and joints, or spread of the infection to other organs in the body (Disseminated Gonococcal Infection).

 To find out if you have gonorrhea, you will need to be examined and tested by a health care provider.
 Testing for gonorrhea is done with a urine test or a swab from the vagina, urethra, rectum, or throat.
 Usually you will get tested for other STIs at the same time.
 Ask your health care provider to also test for syphilis, chlamydia and HIV.